 Registration and induction

-Before commencing supervision, it is a University requirement that supervisors apply to be listed on the Register of Supervisors.
+All graduate research supervisors at La Trobe University need to be registered on the Graduate Research School Supervision Register.
+This includes adjunct and emeritus staff, supervisors from other institutions, and any other independent researchers.
 All applications are considered by the Dean of Graduate Studies, on behalf of the Board of Graduate Research.

-- For supervisors internal to La Trobe: use the Supervisor Register
+- For La Trobe Staff: complete the Supervisor Register web form.

 All supervisors are expected to: